ssanchezor/GNN-RS/README.md

 ```
 transactions_ddup_2019-09-22_nart_5_ncust_20_ncustr_10000.csv
 ```
-This file is the one it will be used as dataset for the models.
+This file is the one that will be used as dataset for the models.

-After applying the filters with `10.000` and `80.000` customers, we our dataset looks like:
+For example, after applying the filters with `10.000` and `80.000` customers, our dataset will look like:

 | Customers dataset | Number of items | Number of transactions|
 |:-----------------:|:---------------:|:---------------------:|